-The practice of creating money by bank lending (see Where Does Money Come From?) has a profound effect on the structure and function of the economy.
+The practice of creating money by bank lending (see How Banks Create Money) has a profound effect on the structure and function of the economy.
 This in turn, deeply affects the social structure and the power dynamics of any society trying to live under such an economy.

 Burden of Debt

 The bank-deposit portion of the US Money supply as of December 2022 was $17.6 trillion.1 All of it was created by lending, so all of it represents debt owed by somebody somewhere.

 “Rather than banks receiving deposits when households save and then lending them out, bank lending creates deposits.”Money Creation in the Modern Economy, Bank of England Quarterly Bulletin, 2014 Q1.

 “Bankmoney is created when a bank enters previously non-existent currency units into a customer account.”The Present Money System – Functioning, Dysfunctions and Future Perspectives, Joseph Huber, chair of economic and environmental sociology at Martin Luther University of Halle-Wittenberg, Germany